ARMmbed/mbed-os-example-pelion/README.md

 This section is intended for developers to get started, import the example application, compile and get it running on their device.

+## Requirements

+- Mbed CLI >= 1.10.0

+  For instruction on installing and using Mbed CLI, please see our [documentation](https://os.mbed.com/docs/mbed-os/latest/tools/developing-mbed-cli.html).

+- Install the `CLOUD_SDK_API_KEY`

+   `mbed config -G CLOUD_SDK_API_KEY ak_1MDE1...<snip>`

+   You should generate your own API key.
+Pelion Device Management is available for any Mbed developer.
+Create a [free trial](https://os.mbed.com/pelion-free-tier).

+   For instructions on how to generate your API key, please see our [documentation](https://cloud.mbed.com/docs/current/integrate-web-app/api-keys.html#generating-an-api-key).

 ## Deploying

 This repository is in the process of being updated and depends on few enhancements being deployed in mbed-cloud-client.
 In the meantime, follow these steps to import and apply the patches before compiling.